 At this point, Rochester explains a little more about his behavior toward Bertha.
 He ordered the servants to keep Bertha a secret from the governess because the thought no governess would stay at Thornfield if she knew there was a madwoman there.

 Rochester says that he could have sent Bertha to another house he owns, Ferndean Manor, but he was afraid that it was too damp and unhealthy there and that it would kill her.
 Hmm, remember how the problem with Lowood was that it was built in a damp, unhealthy spot that caused an epidemic of typhus?
-(See Book I, Chapter Nine.)
+(See Volume 1, Chapter 9.)